Checkride Prep 101: The Ultimate Guide for Pilots

 - Use a variety of study resources: mock oral checkride videos, cheat-sheets or review sheets, podcasts, and study groups in your flight school.
 ASA publishes a great Oral Exam Guide with common checkride questions and answers.

 - Know your books.
-It’s great to organize your books with tabs, flags or highlights.
-From there, know where to find the information you might need.
+It’s great to organize your books with tabs, flags, or highlights.
+From there, you know where to find the information you might need.
 Practice looking up regulations or subjects that you feel weaker in.
 If you need to look something up during the checkride, being able to quickly will impress the examiner.

 - When you feel confident with the knowledge, practice verbalizing your answers in front of others.
 This could be with a study group or have a family member ask you questions from the ASA Oral Exam Guide.
 The more you practice, the more polished your answers will become.